ravenac95/virtstrap/docs/plugins.rst

    #. ``options`` - This is an object representing the command line argument
       options.
 It should be used as read-only.

 #.
-Finally we just print a message to the user (using a unrecommended method of
+Finally we just print a message to the user (using an unrecommended method
-   output more on this later)
+   of output... more on this later)

 The above example is the bare minimum you'd need to write to create a hook.
 Really, it's pretty lame.
 It simply prints the statement ``I appear after